 Continuing the 10 things you need to know blog series, the next step is Acropolis Block Services.
 We announced Acropolis Block Services (ABS) with the 4.7 release (June 2016).
 Since then we have continued to enhance its functionality with additional performance improvements and increased qualified client support based on customer demand.
 Let’s uncover the “ten things you need to know” about ABS:

 ABS makes it possible to implement shared infrastructure that addresses both hyperconvergence and block-level iSCSI storage for physical servers in a single solution without compromising high availability, scalability, or performance.

 ABS enables IT to fully utilize existing server infrastructure even with workloads that remain on bare-metal servers due to licensing constraints, legacy application portability, or existing investments.

 Utilize ABS for efficient backup and recovery techniques with simplified cloning of production databases through simplified Prism operations.

 Nutanix continually seeks to add additional support for a range of operating systems and hypervisors:

 Application performance seamlessly scales with the size of the Nutanix cluster, eliminating the need for fork-lift upgrades.
 Adding additional nodes increases performance and capacity together and doesn’t require any client-side reconfiguration.

 Keep operations intact while you add capacity.
-Online LUN resizing, expected in the next release (5.0), will make it easy to increase LUN sizes as needed while minimizing disruption.
+Online LUN resizing now available in AOS 5.0, will make it easy to increase LUN sizes as needed while minimizing disruption.

-Dynamic load balancing, expected in the next release (5.0), will avoid performance bottlenecks by automatically rebalancing traffic across the cluster.
+Dynamic load balancing, also available in AOS 5.0, will avoid performance bottlenecks by automatically rebalancing traffic across the cluster.